 We adopt the culture of Chinese philosophy with Western management principles, whereby trust and integrity form the basis of all our business dealings.
-We also believe that corporate culture conveys the core values to our employees and motivates them to work for the good of the Group.
+We also believe that our corporate culture will convey the core values to our employees and motivate them to work for the good of the Group.
 Key initiatives to foster strong corporate culture amongst our employees are as follows:

-- · Senior management leads by example in business and operations; - · A buddy system is in place to help new employees immerse in and practise the organisation's culture; and - Team building activities such as company trips, staff outings and training courses are organised regularly for employee interaction and bonding.
+- Senior management leads by example in business and operations; - A buddy system is in place to help new employees immerse in and practise the organisation's culture; and - Team building activities such as company trips, staff outings and training courses are organised regularly for employee interaction and bonding.